 Can call on the support of other registered social workers to provide assurance of competence and quality.

-The new principles use multiple reference points to assess the practical experience of the social worker.
-The endorsement of professional colleagues, co-workers, supervisors, and the applicant’s self-assessment provide a robust framework to consider suitability for registration.
+The principles use multiple reference points to assess the practical experience of the social worker.
+The endorsement of professional colleagues, co-workers, supervisors, and the applicant’s self-assessment, along with any qualifications, provide a robust framework to consider suitability for registration.